Creating awesome short videos is easier than ever…if you know where to look.

 Funimate is a popular video editing app.
 It’s easy to use; it’s not overpowered, and it’s great for making videos (including music videos!) from videos and photos you’ve already saved to your device.

 Funimate comes with 15 video filters you can play around with, but not much else.
 If you’re looking to bring some cinematic drama to your Instagram account, this isn’t the app for you.
-However, if you want something fun, easy, and fast, its video effects are the perfect way to shake up your existing Insta feed.
+However, if you want an extremely fun, easy, and fast video maker, its effects are the perfect way to shake up your existing Insta feed.

 13. Quik, Free